-While there are days when it's ok to partake in less intense cardio—like when you're super sore from a workout you conquered the day before—consistent days of steady state cardio in which you don't challenge your cardiovascular fitness will likely not produce desired results, says celebrity trainer and founder of the Stoked Method, Kira Stokes.
+While there are days when it's ok to partake in less intense cardio—like when you're super sore from a workout you conquered the day before—consistent days of steady-state cardio in which you don't challenge your cardiovascular fitness will likely not produce desired results, says celebrity trainer Kira Stokes.
 "Get creative," she says.
 "For example, try jumping off a cardio machine every few minutes to work in intervals of jumping rope to bring your heart-rate up to 80 percent of you max.
-This will give you a major energy boost, enable you to reduce the length of time you need to dedicate to cardio and make you and your body more efficient."
+This will give you a major energy boost, enable you to reduce the length of time you need to dedicate to cardio, and make you and your body more efficient."

 "People often feel it's best to do cardio on an empty stomach.
 However, this may cause you to lack the energy necessary to challenge your body properly," says Stokes.
 That doesn't mean pre-workout is the time to schedule your steak and eggs, though.
-Stokes suggest having a small snack that won't weigh you down but rather boost your energy—like an Eat This-approved protein bar or a banana.
+Stokes suggests having a small snack that won't weigh you down but rather boost your energy—like a protein bar or a banana.
 "These will benefit you and your cardio session immensely.
 Play around with different foods to see how your body responds best."

-"It's the intensity at which you workout that raises your Basal Metabolic Rate (BMR), not the type of exercise," says Edward Jackowski, Ph.D., and owner of EXUDE Fitness.
+"It's the intensity at which you workout that raises your Basal Metabolic Rate (BMR), not the type of exercise," says Edward Jackowski, Ph.D., and owner of Exude Fitness.
 Find a class or type of workout you like and push yourself to your max.
 Because even if you're doing something aerobic, your metabolism may be slowing down if you're not working hard enough.
-For some extra motivation, check out these 22 Truths About Willpower!

 "Knowing if you pronate, supinate, or have a neutral gait is important when choosing the correct footwear to support you during your cardio session," says Stokes.
 This is especially important if you're doing intense exercise because you don't want to risk injuring yourself.
 As for clothing, Stokes encourages her clients to wear apparel that they can see their body in (think tank tops and fitted bottoms) as she has found this can be a great motivator by helping you see how far you've come (while also setting new goals, too).